-The Series A capital allowed Jordan’s public companies to feel more confident of having enough cash to maintain operations and cover public company expenses.
+The Series A capital allowed Jordan’s public companies to feel more confident about having enough cash to maintain operations and cover public company expenses.
 The last thing the public company wanted was to run out of capital after the merger was completed.

 Get board approval.

-This can be tricky because the deal likely requires a name change, dilution associated with giving up ownership to public shell entity, and a reverse stock split.
-While the latter can carry a stigma for a publicly traded company whose share price dropped below a $1, it is a necessary element of a reverse merger to have a share price at least in the high single digits ($8+).
+This can be tricky because the deal likely requires a name change, dilution associated with giving up ownership to the public shell entity, and a reverse stock split.
+While the latter can carry a stigma for a publicly traded company whose share price dropped below $1, it is a necessary element of a reverse merger to have a share price at least in the high single digits ($8+).

 “That facilitates orderly trading while limiting de-listing risk,” he says.